Definition & Facts for Bladder Control Problems (Urinary Incontinence)

 What are bladder control problems?

 Bladder control problems are conditions that affect the way a person holds or releases urine.
 Accidental loss or leaking of urine, called urinary incontinence (UI), is one of the most common bladder control problems.
-UI is not a disease, but a condition that may be related to another health problem or a life event, such as pregnancy in women or prostate problems in men.
+UI is not a disease but a condition that may be related to another health problem or life event, such as prostate problems or pregnancy.

-Bladder control problems can be a small annoyance or can greatly affect a person’s quality of life.
-A person may be too embarrassed or afraid to participate in activities or may be unable to complete his or her normal routine.
-For example, a person may lose urine while running or coughing.
-Or, it may be hard to get to a toilet in time.
+Bladder control problems can be a small annoyance or can greatly affect your quality of life.
+You may be too embarrassed or afraid to participate in activities because of these problems, or you may be unable to complete your normal routine.
+For example, you may lose urine while running or coughing, or you may leak urine before you can get to a toilet.

-Bladder control problems are common, and a person’s life may get better with proper treatment.
+Bladder control problems are common.
+Proper treatment may improve your quality of life.
 Talk with a health care professional about urine leaks.
-A doctor can help treat the problem or manage symptoms, including urine odor.
+Health care professionals—especially gynecologists, urologists, and geriatricians—often talk with people about bladder control problems.
+Health care professionals can help treat the problem or manage the symptoms by suggesting simple lifestyle changes.
 Caregivers may find help from a health care professional or a support group.
-Gynecologists, urologists, and geriatricians—doctors who specialize in the health and care of older adults—often talk to people about bladder control problems.
 The sooner you get help, the sooner UI may improve.

 Do bladder control problems have another name?

 Bladder control problems that cause urine to leak are also called urinary incontinence (UI), urine leakage, and urine loss.